-On Mother’s Day, as I dealt with cranky kids, cooking dinner, getting ready for church, and taking care of people at church, I had a few moments of frustration.
+One Mother’s Day, as I deal with cranky kids, cooking dinner, getting ready for church, and taking care of people at church, I often have a few moments of frustration.
 Why is this such a great thing to be a mom?

 1. Learning is constant, interesting, and new.
 My son loves to ask “why” and find the answer.
 I love learning along with him.
 My daughter learns new things everyday!